 Supported build environments

 If you want to work with a supported QNX guest or a Linux or Android guest, you must have the appropriate build environments on your development host.
-You will need to set up these environments and configure your builds accordingly (see Configuring your QNX build environment below, and Building guests in this chapter).
+You will need to set up these environments and configure your builds accordingly (see Configuring your QNX build environment below, and Building guests later in this chapter).

 If you add vdevs or otherwise modify your hypervisor system, you must build and configure a new bootable image that includes your changes.
 The table below lists the build environments required for the hypervisor host and its guests: